 Review summary: Fujifilm X-A10 vs Pentax KP

-So what is the bottom line?
+So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-A10 and the Pentax KP?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X-A10:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More compact: Is smaller (117x67mm vs 132x101mm) and thus needs less room in the bag.